fullmetalbrackets/blog/src/content/blog/two-drives-mergerfs.md

 ---
 title: "Using MergerFS to combine multiple hard drives into one unified media storage"
 description: 'My situation was simple -- I have on my home server a 2 TB hard drive for media storage that was filling up, and I wanted to add a second drive, but not have to keep track of which drive specific files were in.
-Enter mergerfs, an open source "union filesystem" that lets you do exactly this right in the fstab config.'
+Enter mergerfs, an open source "union filesystem" that lets you merge multiple storage drives into one mount point.'
 pubDate: 2024-03-11
 tags:
   - Linux